DylnHnlyOIY/DylnHnlyOIY/README.md

 - 👋 Hi, I’m Dylan.
-I'm a Highshool student that loves CAD, Music, Skating, and anything that curses my perpetual boredom.
+I'm a Highshool student that loves CAD, Music, Skating, and anything that cures my perpetual boredom.

 <!---
 DylnHnlyOIY/DylnHnlyOIY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.